zesk/build/README.md

 - `crontab`
 - `daemontools`

+System patches and updates are also planned to be a part of the operations functionality.

 ## Run tests in docker

 Scripts are written so you can load a `.env` and then run commands directly in a test container:

     bin/build/bitbucket-container.sh --env .env.MYTESTENV bin/test.sh

+`.env` appears to have various machinations such that it's difficult at best to have a single format which works in your projects.
+The solution is simple: detect whether a `.env` is formatted to support **Docker** or not and convert it appropriately on-the-fly as needed; Zesk Build supports this detection and conversion.

 ## Tested operating systems